 German exports to Haiti were worth approximately 19.2 million, putting it in 171st place among Germany’s trading partners.
 German imports from Haiti were worth approximately EUR 2.6 million, putting the country in 168th place.
 Germany’s principal imports from Haiti are essential and vegetable oils and citrus fruits.
 Its main exports to Haiti are machinery, paper goods and printed matter and foodstuffs

 Germany supports the democratisation process in Haiti and contributes to the country’s stabilisation and development through bilateral development cooperation funding as well as via the European Development Fund and the UN budget.

 Priority areas of bilateral development cooperation with Haiti are agriculture, resource conservation, disaster preparedness, energy supply and HIV/AIDS prevention.

-Several German non-governmental organisations are active in Haiti.
+Numerous German non-governmental organisations are active in Haiti.

 Though a poor country, Haiti is rich in culture.
 Haitian naive painting, music, handicrafts and literature are highly regarded beyond the country’s borders.
 As part of cultural relations, the Federal Foreign Office supports the German-Haitian Cultural Society, which offers German language courses with the assistance of the Goethe Institute.
-The German Embassy is also organises and participates in cultural events, e.g. the annual International Jazz Festival in Port-au-Prince.
+The German Embassy also organises and participates in cultural events, e.g. the annual International Jazz Festival in Port-au-Prince.